fferlito/S2Mosaic/README.md

 - State-of-the-art cloud masking using the OmniCloudMask library.
 - Export mosaics as GeoTIFF files or return as NumPy arrays.

+## Changelog 📝
+### Version 0.1.9:
+    * Added a slight dilation to the no data mask to remove diagonal no data pixels from scene edges.

 ## Note 📝

 We use OmniCloudMask for state-of-the-art cloud and cloud shadow masking.
 OCM will run significantly faster if an available NVIDIA GPU is present.